(Intravenous Immunoglobulin [IVIg; IgG])

 Immunoglobulin therapy (IgG) is the use of donated immunoglobulins from a healthy person.
 These are special proteins in the blood that fight infection.
 They are also known as antibodies.

 Copyright © Nucleus Medical Media, Inc.

-- Autoimmune disease—the body begins to attack its own cells
+- The body attacking its own healthy cells

-- Other diseases that weaken the immune system
+- Diseases that make the immune system weak

 - Fluid in the lungs